Beyond Nash-Williams: Counterexamples to Clique Decomposition Thresholds for All Cliques Larger than Triangles: The Small Cases

 hence $c\geq 1.04$ for sufficiently small $\varepsilon$ as $\frac{25}{24} > 1.04$.
 Thus it suffices to prove that $G$ admits no fractional $K_q$-decomposition.
 Assume for the purposes of contradiction that $G$ has a fractional $K_q$-decomposition $\phi$.
 It is helpful to consider the various types of edges of $G$.
 To that end, we say that an edge inside a copy of $H$ is an {\em internal} edge, that an edge between $I$ and $G\setminus I$ is a {\em small} edge, while all other edges are {\em cross} edges, see~\cref{fig:TikzCaseFive}.

-Observe that $G$ contains all cross edges between copies of $H$, that is, $3v^2$ cross edges; each copy of $H$ is $(d\cdot v)$-regular on $v$ vertices, therefore $G$ contains $\frac{3\cdot d\cdot v^2}{2}$ internal edges; finally $G$ contains all small edges between $I$ and every copy of $H$, that is, $3\alpha v^2$ small edges.
+Observe that $G$ contains all cross edges between copies of $H$, that is, $3v^2$ cross edges; each copy of $H$ is $(d v)$-regular on $v$ vertices, therefore $G$ contains $\frac{3 d v^2}{2}$ internal edges; finally $G$ contains all small edges between $I$ and every copy of $H$, that is, $3\alpha v^2$ small edges.
 Since $I$ is independent, we have that for any $F \in \binom{G}{K_q},$ $|V(F) \cap V(I)| \le 1$.
 For $i\in\{0,1\}$, let $\mc{F}_i$ be the family of all copies of $K_q$ in $G$ intersecting $I$ on exactly $i$ vertices, that is,

-and let For every $F\in\mc{F}_0$, we note that $F$ contains at least $2$ internal edges and at most $8$ cross edges (and no small edges); on the other hand, for every $F\in\mc{F}_1$, we note that $F$ contains at least $1$ internal edge, at most $5$ cross edges, and exactly $4$ small edges.
+and let For every $F\in\mc{F}_0$, as $H$ is bipartite and therefore triangle-free, we note that $F$ contains $2$ internal edges and $8$ cross edges (and no small edges); on the other hand, for every $F\in\mc{F}_1$, we note that $F$ contains at least $1$ internal edge, at most $5$ cross edges, and exactly $4$ small edges.
 As $\phi$ is a fractional $K_q$-decomposition of $G$, we have that $\partial\phi(e)=1$ for every edge $e\in G$.
 In particular we have

-Recall that $G$ contains $\frac{3\cdot d\cdot v^2}{2}$ internal edges, therefore, with $d=(1-\alpha)$, we obtain
+Recall that $G$ contains $\frac{3 d v^2}{2}$ internal edges, therefore, with $d=(1-\alpha)$, we obtain